 Just as you might have a formula for maintaining a certain amount in your personal savings account (three to six months' worth of your salary is usually recommended), the HOA must determine an appropriate amount to put in its reserve fund.
 An HOA commonly has an outside accountant prepare a "reserve study," setting out a long-term schedule of likely costs and repairs.

 For example, if the reserve study anticipates that the clubhouse will need a new roof in ten years, the study's schedule will spread out the estimated cost of the repairs over the ten-year period, and advise that the HOA collect enough in periodic dues to set an apportioned amount into the reserve fund in each of those ten years.

 An HOA without an adequate reserve fund is asking for trouble.
 When an HOA without money in reserve is faced with expenses outside its general operations budget, the HOA will likely have two choices: increase dues significantly right away, or levy special assessments.

-Neither of these will go over well with the development’s homeowners.
-Owners will likely balk at, and might not be able to afford steeply increased dues or the demand for a large amount of money at one time (as in the case of a special assessment).
+Neither of these will go over well with the development's homeowners.
+Owners will likely balk at, and might not be able to afford, steeply increased dues or a demand for a large amount of money at one time (as in the case of a special assessment).